anas-aljanaby/alssaa-hr/docs/System Day and Session states plan.md

 When we revisit this, one UX direction worth exploring: instead of piling on more chips, visually distinguish off-day employees at the row level (e.g., subtle background tint or not greyed out) so "this person isn't expected today" is communicated without a dedicated chip.
 That would let `unscheduled` stand alone as a chip for the real problem case (config drift) while off-days become purely a visual treatment.

 **Known gap under the current approach:** an employee with no shift configured is indistinguishable from one who is legitimately on a weekend/holiday.
 Both land in `neutral`.
 This hides config drift from the admin.
 Acceptable for now; worth fixing when we do the split.

+## Legacy Reference

+This section preserves old state definitions that have been superseded by decisions in this document.
+It exists solely as a migration aid — when renaming or removing these from the codebase, this is the record of what they meant and what they map to.

+### Dropped: `available_now` (Live Board State)

+**Old definition:** Employee is currently checked in (open session), arrived on time, and it's a working day during shift hours.

+**Why it was dropped:** The state encoded two independent facts — punctuality (on time) and presence (open session) — under a single name.
+This caused the "available count" bug: consumers that wanted to know who was currently present used the state name as a proxy, which silently broke whenever a late-but-checked-in employee appeared.
+See Decision #7 and #8.

+**Migration mapping:**
+- The presence half (`is_checked_in_now = true`) → read `is_checked_in_now` directly on every row.
+This is now the canonical field for any availability display or count.
+- The verdict half (on time, regular session, nothing notable) → represented by the *absence* of any exception chip.
+No code change needed for the verdict itself; remove any logic that sets or matches the `available_now` state value.

+**Codebase artifacts to remove or rename:**
+- `TeamAttendanceLiveState` / `TeamAttendancePrimaryState` enum value `'available_now'`
+- `TEAM_ATTENDANCE_STATE_DEFINITIONS['available_now']`
+- `resolve_team_attendance_live_state` SQL function — the branch that returns `'available_now'` should be updated
+- `chipConfig.ts` — the `available_now` chip entry and its `matchesRow` predicate
+- `teamState.ts` — `liveMeaning` for `late` currently incorrectly says "Currently checked in and late" — it should be corrected to reflect that `late` persists regardless of `is_checked_in_now`